 This is very helpful under certain circumstances, but excessive stress levels and the resultant hormones can hinder growth, delay wound healing, and increase the risk of infections.
 All this anxiety often leads to depression and a feeling of hopelessness.

 We all experience stress in our own way, based on our values, insecurities, and life circumstances.
 Men and women tend to be more stressed by different aspects of their lives: Work or legal problems tend to create greater anxiety and depression for men, and for women its more often household problems, interpersonal conflicts, or the illness of a friend or loved one.
 But no matter who you are, we all must learn to take steps to reduce stress in our lives and recognize if or when we need the help of a friend, loved one, or trusted medical professional.

 The American Chiropractic Association provides some additional strategies and techniques for reducing and managing stress: HealthyLiving_StressRelief

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage.
+Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.
 Those of you looking to relieve some on-the-job stress might especially be interested to learn that therapeutic massage and acupuncture are covered by many insurance plans today.
 If you would like to learn more, please call us at 541-484-5777.